SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 Rainbow enthusiastically nodded before she said, "Yes, absolutely yes."

-Both ponies blushed as they just stared into each others eyes.
+Both ponies blushed as they just stared into each other's eyes.

 Rainbow broke the serene calm that had overtaken the duo, and said, "I was actually about to ask you out, I've kinda had a crush on you for a while now…"